-Analysis Figure 10: The utilization rate for total behavioral health prescription visits are up for all age groups from Q2 2017 to Q2 2018, with largest increase coming from the 0-17 and 18-20 populations (approximately 9% year over year).
+Analysis: The utilization rate for total behavioral health prescription visits are up slightly for the 0-17 and 18-20 populations, but are down 1% for adults.

 Utilization of prescriber visits is much greater for adults than for children.
 The severity of adult behavioral health conditions often requires medication management.
 Child and youth disorders are often heavily shaped by family issues, often making medication management less necessary.